 In 2017, Benson & Bingham decided to give back to the community with the inception of its first annual Law Scholarship.
-Benson & Bingham understand the rigors of law school accompanied with the expense to become an attorney, and felt obliged to help alleviate the financial strain with their annual scholarship offer.
-The firm is pleased to announce that we ended up awarding not just a grand prize of $2,000, but two additional $250 runner-up awards due to the quality of the essays we received.
+Benson & Bingham understand the rigors of law school accompanied with the expense to become an attorney and felt obliged to help alleviate the financial strain with their annual scholarship offer.
+The firm is pleased to announce that we are awarding not just a grand prize of $2,000, but two additional $250 runner-up awards at the completion of the scholarship contest.

-- Applications must be received electronically by August 31, 2018 to the following email address: firstname.lastname@example.org.
-In the subject line, please reference: Benson & Bingham Annual Scholarship Application.
+Applications must be received electronically by August 31, 2022 to the following email address: firstname.lastname@example.org.
+In the subject line, please reference: Benson & Bingham 2022 Scholarship Application.

 One grand prize winner will receive a one-time payment of $2,000 to be applied to the law school of their admission/attendance.
 Additionally, two $250 payments will be awarded to two runner up applicants.
 Essays may be published by Benson & Bingham, so please refrain from submitting anything personal, vulgar or inappropriate for the web.
-The winner of the award will be announced by October 31st, 2018.
+The winners of the award will be announced by October 31st, 2022.

 Entrants for our scholarship must submit a minimum of a 600-word typed essay on one of the below topics to be judged by partners Joe Benson and Ben Bingham at the conclusion of the deadline:

 Under Nevada Law, is the Tesla “Autopilot” feature grounds for a product’s liability lawsuit for defective design if it malfunctions during engagement of the autopilot feature when a driver is not engaged, based on the manufacture Tesla marketing the feature as “Full Self-Driving”?

 Under Nevada Law, Medical Malpractice cases are capped at $350,000 for “non-economic” damages.
 Compare the negative effects this cap has on the public at large vs. the benefits to insurance companies.